Hr810004/wundersight_booking/README.md

 Known limitations / next steps
 - No refresh token flow; client stores JWT only.
 - Minimal UI; no pagination.
-- Basic throttling could be added to login.
+- Simple login throttling (in-memory) added; for production, move to a distributed store.